Citizens Advisory Committee

-The Citizens Advisory Committee (CAC) provides citizen input to SBEP and assists the Program in sharing information with the public.
+The Citizen Advisory Committee (CAC) provides citizen input to SBEP and assists the Program in sharing information with the public.
 The CAC also develops action plans to support SBEP programs and projects in an effort to influence public policies that impact on the Bay and its resources.

-Citizens Advisory Committee Members
+Citizen Advisory Committee Members

 (List presented in alphabetical order)

 Justin is Executive Director of Suncoast Waterkeeper, a local environmental organization dedicated to protecting and restoring local waterways.
 He also has a solo law practice, is the owner of Osprey Motorcar Company, and serves as a partner for SUP Sarasota Watersports.
 Justin is on the board of the Florida West Coast Resource Conservation and Development Council.
 Justin graduated from New College of Florida in 1991 with a BA Degree in Environmental Studies.
 He completed his law degree at Tulane University in 1996.
 His interests include sailing, boating, swimming, paddle sports, snorkeling, and diving.
-Justin serves as Chair of the CAC.

 Dick is a former City Commissioner for Sarasota from 2007 to 2011 who served as mayor of the City of Sarasota in 2009.
 He moved to Sarasota in 2001 from St. Charles, Illinois with his wife Marti.
 The couple visited the area many times beginning in the early 1970’s after Marti’s grandparents bought a house in Sarasota in 1952.
 Dick had a prior career in the paper industry in the areas of manufacturing management, product development and new business development.
 He spent many years in Wisconsin and is originally from Michigan.
 Dick has volunteered extensively in neighborhood associations and business organizations.